 Many students assume that the BEC (Business Environment and Concepts) section of the CPA exam is the easiest one, don’t make this foolish mistake.
 In recent years the BEC portion has a pass rate around 48%.
 This section requires quick-thinking application skills about generalized business concepts.
 Students who excelled in their economics and finance classes tend to score better on this portion than others.
-And there are significant changes for 2017.

 The BEC CPA exam has 62 multiple choice questions instead of the previous 72 with a reduced weighting of 50% from the previous 85%.
 In addition, the BEC will now include 4-5 task-based simulations going forward which are weighted at 35%.
 The remaining 15% comes from a written communications section where you are required to answer 3 separate questions about relevant BEC topics.
 You will also be allocated 4 hours instead of the traditional 3 to accommodate the new format.
 You need to score a 75% or higher in order to pass.